shenyi0220/CP-Cluster/README.md

 > Yichun Shen, Wanli Jiang, Zhen Xu, Rundong Li, Junghyun Kwon, Siyi Li,

 ## Updates
 - **June 3rd, 2022:** Applied CP-Cluster to YoloX and achieved 0.45 mAP improvement on average(MS COCO-VAL).
+Also Exp results for CP on Swin based MASK-RCNN are added!
 - **May 31th, 2022:** Fix the "time_limit" bug for CP in Yolov5 repo.
 Update KPIs with yolov5 v6.1 models, then "yolov5x6+TTA" could reach 56.2 mAP on COCO val with CP.
 - **May 29th, 2022:** Rebase mmcv, mmdetection, yolov5 repo to codebase of May 29th.
 Activate box coordinates in CP by default.
 - **Mar 3rd, 2022:** Accepted by CVPR 2022